 Burlington County Scarecrow Displays

-- Scarecrows on Parade returns to Historic Smithville Park in Eastampton from October 11, 2020 to an unknown end date.
-Voting begins October 13.
+Scarecrows on Parade returns to Historic Smithville Park in Eastampton beginning October 21, 2021.
+Voting ends at 5 PM on October 30th.

-- The Woman’s Club of Medford hosts the annual Scarecrow Contest from October 3, 2020 – November 1, 2020.
+The Woman’s Club of Medford hosts the annual Scarecrow Contest Thursday, October 28, 2021.
 Scarecrows are humorous, lovable, whimsical, but never frightening or distasteful.
 Scarecrows will be displayed by the shops of Medford.

 Cape May County Scarecrow Displays